lucia-auth/lucia/documentation-v3/src/content/main/upgrade-v3/prisma/mysql.md

 ### OAuth

-This creates a dedicated model for storing all user OAuth accounts.
+This creates a dedicated model for user OAuth accounts.

 ```prisma
 model User {